pharmaverse/admiraldev/tests/testthat/_snaps/assertions.md

       example_fun("test")
     Condition
       Error in `example_fun()`:
       !
-Argument `arg` must be either TRUE of FALSE, but is a string.
+Argument `arg` must be either TRUE or FALSE, but is a string.